neulab/pr-arena/README.md

 5. Click the link in the comment to enter the Arena and choose your preferred model
 6. The selected fix will be automatically submitted as a Pull Request

+⭐️ Please watch the [guideline video](https://youtu.be/BV2Rj_zlk2g) that explains how to use the OpenHands PR Arena GitHub App!

 ### Arena Lifecycle
 - Progress is continuously updated via **comments** on the issue — keep an eye on them!
-- The Arena will automatically **close 60 minutes after the label is applied**.
+- The Arena will automatically close 60 minutes after the label is applied, **but you can still view fixes and vote**.
-- For guidance on viewing and testing Arena results after closure, see [ARENA_GUIDE.md](ARENA_GUIDE.md).
+- For guidance on locally testing proposed fixes and viewing Arena results after closure, see [ARENA_GUIDE.md](ARENA_GUIDE.md).

 ## Privacy Notification
 1. The only code we collect is the `git_diff` generated during issue resolution.
 We **never** access or store the entire codebase, access GitHub secrets, or release any user data.
 2. **Important**: Installing this App will automatically add a workflow file named `pr-arena-workflow.yml` to your repository.
-This file redirects to the actual resolver workflow located at: [https://github.com/neulab/pr-arena/blob/main/.github/workflows/pr-arena-resolver.yml](https://github.com/neulab/pr-arena/blob/main/.github/workflows/pr-arena-resolver.yml).
+This file redirects to the actual resolver workflow located [here](https://github.com/neulab/pr-arena/blob/main/.github/workflows/pr-arena-resolver.yml).
 If you are concerned about repository workflows, we encourage you to review the resolver workflow to understand the operations it performs.
 3. Do not modify the injected workflow.
 Any modifications will prevent it from being triggered.
 4. Please install and use this app **only** on repositories where you consent to having code snippets (i.e., `git_diff`) processed by the LLM provider.
 5. The following metadata is collected for research purpose: